-\odot Do not operate the disconnect switch with wet hands.
+$\odot$ Do not operate the disconnect switch with wet hands.
+There is risk of fire, electric shock, physical injury or death.

-Periodically verify the hanging bolts and other hardware
+Periodically verify the hanging bolts and other hardware securing the unit have not deteriorated.

-securing the unit have not deteriorated.If the unit falls from its installed location, it can cause physical injury or death.
+If the unit falls from its installed location, it can cause physical injury or death.